 According to early recommendations by the US Preventive Services Task Force, about 8 million people in the United States are eligible for screening and about half of those are current smokers.
 The task force recently upgraded the recommendations, but data to guide the implementation of smoking cessation programs is still limited.

-"Screening can be a teachable moment, providing the opportunity to motivate individuals who currently smoke to quit, but until now the data to guide implementation of smoking cessation programs in lung cancer screening settings is limited," said the study's senior author Rafael Meza, professor of Epidemiology and Global Public Health at Michigan Public Health.
+"Screening can be a teachable moment, providing the opportunity to motivate individuals who currently smoke to quit, but until now the data to guide implementation of smoking cessation programs in lung cancer screening settings is limited," said the study's senior author Rafael Meza, former professor of Epidemiology and Global Public Health at Michigan Public Health.

 "These results provide important evidence for the value of smoking cessation in the setting of lung cancer screening and underscore the need to maintain reimbursement policies supporting this approach for the millions of screening-eligible smokers in the US"

 Because of the study's limited scope, the results should be taken as a conservative estimate of the net benefits, the researchers say.
 The analysis did not include sufficient numbers of racial/ethnic minorities to assess subgroup effects.
 Also, adherence to lung cancer screenings vary widely by state and race, differences that need to be evaluated in future studies.